gabridome/docs/c-lightning_with_postgresql_reliability.md

 ### 1. Install PostgresQL on two machines on the same LAN

 For the purpose of the guide, Let's suppose we have two Linux machines on the same LAN<sup id="a2">[2](#f2)</sup>:
-One Master Server where we will run our c-lightning node and one Standby server which will have an up-to-date copy of our node's data in case the Master server suffers a crash.
+One *primary* server where we will run our c-lightning node and one *standby* server which will have an up-to-date copy of our node's data in case the primary server suffers a crash.

 Our machines have this IP address:

-* Master server 192.168.0.5
+* primary server 192.168.0.5
 * Standby server 192.168.0.6

 This guide is based on version 12.
 This version has had a non trivial change [in the way the restore operation is done for replication][release notes for v.12],  so it is better to upgrade to it.